James Edwin Horton: End of career

 The year after Judge Horton's statement, he lost his re-election bid to Aquilla Griffith.
 He then retired to his farm and tried to live a quiet life.
 This was disturbed in March 1934, when he sold the Tennessee Valley Authority his land so that they could build the Wheeler Dam.

 Using the proceeds of this sale, Judge Horton and his wife, Anna Hobbs Horton, pooled their money and bought 1400 acre of land in Greenbrier, Alabama.
 He then took his wife's family home in Athens apart piece-by-piece and reassembled it in Greenbrier.

 At Greenbrier, he devoted his time to farming.
 He raised cotton, corn, and soybeans, as well as the largest herd of Aberdeen-Angus cattle in Alabama.

 He died in March 1973 at 95.
-He is immortalized in a bronze plaque on a wall just outside of the courtroom where he heard the Scottsboro cases:
+He is immortalized in a bronze plaque on a wall just outside of the courtroom where he heard the Scottsboro cases, featuring his statement from the trial:

 So far as the law is concerned it knows neither native nor alien, Jew nor Gentile, black nor white.
 This case is no different from any other.
 We have only to do our duty without fear or favor.

 A statue of Judge Horton, made of bronze, stands on the west side of the Limestone County courthouse.
 Several members of the local community initiated the Judge Horton statue project, which was completed and unveiled in October 2017.